-Jury selected in Taylor Swift groping trial
+Taylor Swift's attorney: Radio host groped her, then sued for cash and fame

 Story highlights

-- Taylor Swift alleges a Denver radio host inappropriately touched her during a photo op
+- Taylor Swift alleges a radio host inappropriately touched her during a photo op

-- Opening statements in their civil trial were expected to begin Tuesday
+- Opening statements began on Tuesday at civil trial in Denver

-(CNN)An eight-person jury was seated Tuesday in Taylor Swift's civil trial over a backstage interaction between the pop star and a Denver radio host.
+(CNN)The former radio host who was fired for allegedly inappropriately touching pop star Taylor Swift testified in a civil trial Tuesday that their hands and arms touched as they got into position for a photo.

+Former KYGO morning show host David Mueller, known professionally as "Jackson," said his right hand, in a closed fist with the palm down, came into contact with part of Swift's body.

+"I felt what seemed to be a rib cage or ribs," he said.

+Swift's attorney, in earlier opening statements, said Mueller is only suing her for money and fame.
+But an attorney for the ex-radio host countered by arguing that Swift had recklessly ruined his radio career by falsely accusing him of inappropriate touching.

-The civil lawsuit centers on Swift's allegation that former KYGO morning show host David Mueller, known professionally as "Jackson," inappropriately touched her during a June 2013 meet-and-greet at Denver's Pepsi Center arena.
+The civil lawsuit centers on Swift's allegation that Mueller inappropriately touched her during a June 2013 meet-and-greet at Denver's Pepsi Center arena.
 KYGO is a CNN affiliate.

+Mueller was fired days after the incident.
 In 2015 Mueller sued Swift, her mother Andrea Swift and her radio promotions director Frank Bell, claiming that the touching allegations are false.
 His suit argues that they pressured KYGO to fire him and that he lost his job because of the false accusations.
 Mueller is seeking $3 million in damages.

 Swift, who was 23 at the time of the incident, countersued Mueller, accusing him of "reaching under her dress and grabbing her bottom" as they posed for a photo.
 Her suit argues that KYGO terminated Mueller after its own independent investigation.